microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 Press `cntrl-O`, then `enter` to save the changes to the file without exiting.

+### 7.4 Run the Puppet Configuration on the Node ###
-On the partsmrp SSH session, force Puppet to update the node's configuration to our completed description:
+On the partsmrp SSH session, again force Puppet to update the node's configuration:
 ```sh
 sudo puppet agent --test
 ```